TheYoBots/pychess-variants/static/docs/faq.md

 <details><summary>What is Liantichess?</summary>

-Liantichess is a website dedicated to to play antichess and antichess960.
-Derived From Pychess and Credits to Gbtami .</details>
+Liantichess is a website dedicated to allowing people to play major and interesting antichess variants, derived from Pychess.
+Please see [the about page](https://liantichess.herokuapp.com/about).</details>

 <details><summary>Why is it called Liantichess?</summary>

-The server code is written like pychess and to play antichess.</details>
+The server code is written in Python and is derived from Pychess.
+Since it has a similar feel to lichess and is for users to play antichess, it has been named Liantichess (Lichess Antichess).</details>

 <details><summary>What is the relationship to [Lichess](https://lichess.org/)?</summary>